 In Part 2, Damion and Janey explored the “Meta Model” as a way of enabling our coachees to become aware of the patterns and meaning of their language - the language they use both internally and externally and how it influences their map of the world, their state and outcomes.
 (You can watch this webinar here).

 Part 3, will shift focus directly onto us as coaches and provide us with individual reflection and insight of how we can become resourceful in our work.
 During this session, Janey will take you through a number of NLP coaching approaches she utilises in her practice with leaders that have outcomes on becoming more confident or finding their sense of authority or personal power in their work.

 “Man often becomes what he believes himself to be.
 If I keep on saying to myself that I cannot do a certain thing, it is possible that I may end by really becoming incapable of doing it.
 On the contrary, if I have the belief that I can do it, I shall surely acquire the capacity to do it even if I may not have it at the beginning.”

-This will be a reflective and interactive webinar delivered by two of our Faculty, Dr Andrew McDowell and Damion Wonfor.
-It will also include an experiential component so please prepare yourself for this session by reflecting upon a recent coaching experience where you felt challenged or curious about your reactions to your coachee or where you noticed a potentially deeper dynamic in the conversation that you did not expect and you became interested in after the session.
+This will be a reflective and interactive webinar with an experiential component so please prepare yourself for this session by reflecting upon a recent coaching experience where you felt less confident in your work, experienced deference or were curious about your reactions after the session.